felipemattosv/felipemattosv.github.io/docs/Docs/Intro to Neural Networks.md

 ## Learning

 Find the best weights and biases for a neural network to solve a problem.
+For this, the Neural Network must be trained with a lot of examples of the problem.
+Training a NN happens in two steps:

+1. **Feedforward**: In forward prop, the NN makes its best guess about the correct output.
+It runs the input data through each of its functions to make this guess.
+2. **Backward Propagation**: In backprop, the NN adjusts its parameters proportionate to the error in its guess.
+It does this by traversing backwards from the output, collecting the derivatives of the error with respect to the parameters of the functions (gradients), and optimizing the parameters using gradient descent.

-initialize weights and biases randomly (Or use some kind of Transfer Learning), train the network and stop when the cost is small enough.
+The weights and biases are randomly initialized or is used some kind of Transfer Learning.

 ### Cost Function